dodona-edu/dodona-edu.github.io/en/faq/ide-plugins/index.md

 2. **Submit your solution**: After solving the exercise, you can submit your solution directly from PyCharm.
 Look for a blue check mark in the top right corner of the interface.
   ![submit to dodona](./pc-check-mark.png)
   Clicking this button will submit your code to Dodona and trigger an automatic check.
-Shortly after submission, you should see a popup in the bottom right corner showing the result of your submission.
+Shortly after submission, you should see a pop-up in the bottom right corner showing the result of your submission.
   ![correct solution](./pc-correct.png)
   If you want to see more details about the result, click on the 'more details' link to open the result in a new browser version.
 If you would like to resubmit, simply click on the blue check mark again.
 Remember, you can submit your solution as many times as you like.